-While the College has a number of key features of good governance in place, there is a risk that Board members are not provided with enough support or information to fully discharge their responsibilities.
+The College has many key features of good governance in place but there is a risk that Board members are not provided with enough support or information to fully discharge their responsibilities.
 The Board did not consider financial monitoring reports or the risk register during the year.
-We also noted a number of significant decisions, including the structure of the Senior Management Team and the use of settlement agreements, were not, in our view, subject to adequate scrutiny.
+We also noted a number of significant decisions, including the structure of the Senior Management Team and the use of settlement agreements, were not subject to scrutiny.

-Management's assessment of compliance with the Code of Good Governance identified two areas of non-compliance.
-The College also disclosed a number of other significant control weaknesses within the Governance Statement, including the failure to produce and finalise financial statements by the deadline set within the Accounts Direction.
-We also note that the College's internal auditors have drawn attention to limited progress made to date in implementing internal audit recommendations.
+Management's assessment of compliance with the Code of Good Governance noted two areas of non-compliance.
+The College has also identified a number of significant control weaknesses within the Governance Statement, including the failure to produce and finalise financial statements by the deadline set within the Accounts Direction.
+We also note that the College's internal auditors have drawn attention to limited progress in made to date in implementing internal audit recommendations.